-Warning: The nature of running a programme of events and publicising it often months in advance has its dangers such as a change of venue, change of talk etc. Please, always check before attending any event to ensure that the details you have are up to date.
+Warning: The nature of running a programme of events and publicising it, often months in advance, has its dangers such as a change of venue, change of talk etc. Prior to any event please check here that the details you have are up to date.

 If you are not a member of the BAHS you may wish to receive our information emails.
 If so, click here.

 Programme for First Half 2021